DonghaoWu/react-course/interview-questions/NEW-react-advanced-notes.md

 6. Gulp ia handling more than bundling, webpack is focuing on bundling.

 7. Both of them can help you monitor files just added or modifications to existing files in specific directories.
 Furthermore, they give an opportunity to create tasks to process those files.

 ---

 8/20:

 1. project: a todo app mock up.

 8/22:

 1. make a questions summary.

+---

+8/23:

+1. html: semantic Html, example, readabel for screen reader, A semantic Web allows data to be shared and reused across applications, enterprises, and communities.

+2. css: flexbox vs grid,
+- position
+- css box model
+- em vs rem

+3. callback function, `why & example`

+- callback function
+- high order function
+- promise
+- closure
+- ES6
+- var let and const
+- hoisting: move the declaration to the top.
+- arrow function vs normal function
+- constructor function vs class function
+- call, bind ,apply
+- rest vs spead operator
+- string template

+4. react

+- class vs function component,
+- state vs props
+- hooks, useState, useReducer, useEffect, useRef, useCallback, useMemo, useLayoutEffect
+- pass data between component
+- Why react, what is virtual dom, what is JSX?
+- virtual DOM, js representation of the real dom, dom manipulation is expensive, repaint the whold dom.
+- virtual dom is just update the real dom with one time.

+- `virtual dom advantage?`

+- lifecycle method,
+- HOC & render props

+5. DOM
+- what is dom?
+- what is event bubbling?
+- How to stop bubbling? (event.stopProagation)
+- what is event capturing? (addEventListener, third parameter.)
+- what is event delegation?

+6. root - window - document - html - body - div - p